 Lois Lowry is a well-loved young adult and children's book author who is famed for taking on and successfully exploring difficult topics, such as racism, the Holocaust, and death.

-ois Lowry is an American author of over 40 books for young adults and children.
+Lois Lowry is an American author of over 40 books for young adults and children.
 Her best-known novel, The Giver, is a worldwide best-seller and a permanent feature in classrooms.
-She has won numerous awards for her contributions to teen/young adult and children’s literature.
+Lowry won numerous awards for her contributions to teen/young adult and children’s literature.

 Lois Lowry was born on March 20th, 1937, in Honolulu, Hawaii.

 She won the Newbery Award for The Giver, published in 1993.

 Gooney Bird Greene won the 2002 Rhode Island Children’s Book Award.